yairchu/yairchu.github.io/site/posts/codecs-as-prisms-asts.md

 Following my [previous post](codecs-as-prisms) which suggested the use of `Prism`s for parsing and building, using a binary format example -
-I also want to show how the same idea can work nicely for parsing and builiding programming language syntax.
+I also want to show how the same idea can work nicely for parsing and building programming language syntax.

 ## Simple AST example